 —Kristiana Kahakauwila, author of This is Paradise

-Winner of UNT Press’s Katherine Anne Porter Prize in Short Fiction.
+From the University of North Texas Press, Body Language, winner of the Katherine Anne Porter Prize in Short Fiction.

 Read an excerpt here.

 Buy it at UNT Press, Amazon, Barnes & Noble, or Powell’s.
 Buy an audio version at Audible.

 “These visionary stories bring us an America that is as phantasmagoric as a Bosch painting come to life, yet as real as the daily news; a land of mega churches, tilt-a-whirls, thoughtful muggers, low-income apartment buildings, runaways, lost cities, obese suicidal hikers, drag contests, tornados . . . a land both fragile and tough, heartbroken, and resiliently hopeful.
 In short, this is an amazing, urgent, vital book, and Kelly Magee is an exciting new literary talent.” –Dan Chaon, judge

 “Kelly Magee is a damn fine writer.” — Dorothy Allison